jdegoes/jdegoes.github.io/_posts/2023-01-24-scala-resurrection.md

  - **Poor Scala integration**.
 Despite being written in Scala and targeting Scala builds, SBT has no deep understanding of Scala versioning or cross-platforming, or the Scala compiler itself, and leaves many of the hard problems of building complex Scala applications to developers.
  - **Inscrutable failures**.
 Diagnosing problems with SBT can be extremely frustrating.
 To this day, there are times when SBT will fail to build a project, leading to the loss of countless developer hours.
 I myself once walked away from fixing a build problem after spending 40 hours without progress.

-In my opinion, the main reason developers choose SBT to build Scala projects because developers choose SBT to build Scala projects.
+In my opinion, the main reason developers choose SBT to build Scala projects is because developers choose SBT to build Scala projects.
 For all these drawbacks, Scala's build tool gets an F.

 Grade: F